brycewray/hugo-site/content/posts/2020/09/normal-persons-guide-static-websites.md

 ### Gatsby

 If you've researched SSGs, you've probably seen a lot about [Gatsby](https://gatsbyjs.org), a tremendously popular and well-funded product.
 It has some amazing capabilities and is even used by some non-developers (albeit with its geeky stuff probably hidden behind a compatible CMS).
-However, my own experiences with Gatsby both positive and negative --- mostly the latter---lead me to steer you away from it.
+However, my own experiences with Gatsby both positive and negative --- mostly the latter --- lead me to steer you away from it.

 To use Gatsby without pain, you need to be fairly conversant in not only that React framework I mentioned before but, also, the [GraphQL](https://graphql.org/) query language (Gatsby has a pretty cool interface that helps with GraphQL, but it's not cool enough to make up for the concomitant hassles).
 Gatsby typically needs a *lot* of configuration to do its thing, and that's precisely what you *don't* want.
 I could tell you much more, as my regular readers know all too well, but that'll suffice for these purposes.
 Admire it, perhaps, but don't use it.